Skip to main content

 Federal student loans, such as the Federal Direct Loan and the Parent PLUS Loan, generally have more favorable terms and conditions than private loans.
 We recommend using all federal loan eligibility before turning to private loans.

 An offer of Federal Work Study does not guarantee a job position is available.
 Penn State offers work-study positions both on-campus and off-campus.
-Typical offer is $3,500 for undergraduates and $4,000 for graduate students.
+Typical offer is $4000 for undergraduate and graduate students.
 Federal work study funds are applicable only to the term in which they are offered.
 Any funding not earned cannot be deferred or applied to a subsequent academic term.
 Work study must be accepted and students must complete all onboarding tasks prior to earning.
 Student earnings are directly-deposited into their bank accounts - not reflected in their Bursar account.
 Earning totals are reflected in LionPATH.
 Notifications are sent to STUDENTS at 50% and 75%, and after each pay-period beyond that.
 Increases can be requested - pending eligibility review and funding availability.
 If you were not offered work-study and are interested, please contact the Office of Student Aid to request a review

 Visit the page to learn about Penn State's scholarship and award opportunities.